 Queueing | The command enters the high-priority “MDM” queue.
 Device Lock/Wipe still outrank it, but it jumps ahead of inventory collection or low-risk policies. |

-Delivery | Swif uses Apple Push Notification service (APNs) to wake the Mac; fallback polling occurs every 30 min. |
+Delivery | Swif uses Apple Push Notification service (APNs) to wake the Apple Device. |

-Timeouts | If the command is sent but macOS hasn’t replied within 15 minutes, it retries automatically.
-If the Mac is offline, the command will stay in queue for 30 days. |
+Timeouts | If the Mac is offline, the command will stay in the queue for 30 days. |

 Status updates | A full command trail appears in the Commands tab. |

-Policy coexistence | Per-device actions do not override your fleet-wide Software Update at Night or regular Software Update policy; they simply run once.
+Policy coexistence | Per-device actions do not override your fleet-wide regular Software Update policy; they simply run once.
 If a conflict arises, whichever action reaches the device first wins. |

 Requirements & limitations